ros-navigation/docs.nav2.org/dev_containers/index.md

 Getting started using dev containers is as simple as opening the project in VS Code by either: following the notification prompt to reopen the project in a container, or explicitly opening the command palette (Crtl+Shift+P) and selecting `Remote-Containers: Reopen in Container`.
 This will create a new container, install any extensions specified in the project's default `.devcontainer/devcontainer.json` config file, and mount the project's root directory as the workspace folder.
 Once the container is created, VS Code will connect to it and you can start developing.

-While waiting for the initial setup, feel free to stretch your legs, grab a coffee, or continue to read the following guides to learn more about how dev containers are constructed.
+While waiting for the initial setup, feel free to stretch your legs, grab a coffee, or continue to read the following guides to learn more about creating and user dev containers, or how to visualize and leverage graphical user interfaces from a headless development environment.

 :::{tip}
 Clicking the `Starting Dev Container (show log)` notification in VS Code allows you to observe how the sausage is made.